luketpickering/GiBUU-t2k-dev/dox/RunningGiBUU.md

   a given jobcard, execute: `GiBUU.x < my.job`.
 This will output O(100) files,
   so it is probably worthwhile running it in a subdirectory of anywhere you care about.
-The main file that we will use is `FinalEvents.dat`, which is the text event vector.
-If this was not produced when running, check that `neutrinoAnalysis:outputEvents=.true.` is set.
+The main file that we will use is `FinalEvents.dat`, which is the ASCII event vector.
+If this was not produced when running, check that `neutrinoAnalysis:outputEvents=.true.` is set in the jobcard.

 # Useful jobcard options